drgulevich/microLLG/README.md

 ![Alt text](/skyrmion-nucleation.gif?raw=true "Skyrmion Nucleation")

-Test of model of a notch structure studied in Ref.
+Test of a model of notch structure similar to the one studied in Ref.
 J. Iwasaki, M. Mochizuki and N. Nagaosa, "Current-induced skyrmion dynamics in constricted geometries", Nan.
 Nanotech.
 8, 743 (2013).

 **Basic usage:**